distkv-project/distkv/README.md

 Full [document](https://docs.dst-pro.com) is here.

 ## Getting Involved
-Thank you for your attention to the DST project.
+Thank you for your attention to the `Dst` project.
 If you have any questions, you can create a new issue in our [Issues](https://github.com/dst-project/dst/issues) list.
 And we welcome you to participate in our project, if you want to make some contributions, you can refer the file [CONTRIBUTING.md](https://github.com/dst-project/dst/blob/master/CONTRIBUTING.md).

 ## Getting Started